Well, fellas. Sometimes things are just so stupid that they need to get studied, analyzed, and dissected that we may learn more about stupidity.

 - Head and Shoulders Shampoo

-This may mean some of you have to assert a little input into your household purse strings.
+This may mean some of you have to assert a little input into your household purse-strings.
 Do it.
-Too many of us have devolved into couch-dwelling spectators for too long.
-By abdicating roles as consumers we also relinquish any respect and consideration from advertisers.
+Too many “modern” fellas subsist as couch-dwelling life-sspectators.
+As unbelievable as it sounds, by abdicating our role as consumers we apparently also relinquish any respect and consideration from advertisers.

 If either 1) or 2) apply to you, then in all likelihood Gillette razors are the least of your problems, and you should be preparing for the day when you need to look out for yourself.
 Luckily, if you’ve followed the Booby’s advice (see here) then you’ve learned some of the ways you can do just that.

-In the meantime, if you’re tired of the institutionalized contempt of the modern intelligentsia then take solace from some of the perspectives emerging from the counter-PC culture, like these two examples, here and here.
+In the meantime, if you’re tired of the institutionalized contempt of the modern intelligentsia, then take solace from the perspectives emerging from the counter-PC culture, like these two examples, here and here.

 As for Gillette and Proctor & Gamble… let them know we will never forget this.